This information was correct at the time of publishing. It may not reflect our current practices.

 As a responsible and donor-focused egg donation scheme, we do not accept any woman as an egg donor if there's a risk her own health would be compromised.

-So donated eggs have to be the best quality they can be, to maintain viability and to give patients the highest chance of having a baby.
-It's why you're donating eggs after all, and as the egg donor you'd want to be assured that your eggs have a good chance of resulting in pregnancy.
+Donated eggs must be of the best quality, maintain viability, and give patients the highest chance of having a baby.
+It's why you're donating eggs, after all, and as the egg donor, you'd want to be assured that your eggs have a good chance of resulting in pregnancy.

-So whilst egg donation does exclude certain women, it's for very good reason.
-It's all about protecting the health and wellbeing of egg donors; whilst giving people who need donor eggs the best chance of a family.
+So whilst egg donation excludes certain women, it's for a good reason.
+It's all about protecting the health and well-being of egg donors; whilst giving people who need donor eggs the best chance of a family.

-If you’d like to join an award-winning egg donor programme, apply to Manchester Donors.
-Explore more about the criteria to be an egg donor with us, and why we're the trusted choice for women who want to donate eggs in the North West.
+If you want to join an award-winning egg donor programme, apply to Manchester Donors.
+Explore more about the criteria to be an egg donor with us and why we're the trusted choice for women who want to donate eggs in the North West.